4.2.7 pde.grids.spherical module

 classmethod from_state(state)[source]

-create a field from a stored state.
+Create a field from a stored state.

 Parameters: